Federal Work Study

 - Regional campus students visit the Student Services Office on your campus.

-What should I do if I am not awarded Federal Work-Study?
+What should I do if I am not offered Federal Work-Study?

 Based on the number of students working during the year, there may be additional Work-Study funds that can be offered to students.
 In October, if you are interested in Work-Study and have filed your FAFSA, email email@example.com to be placed on the Work-Study waiting list.

-- You can only participate in Federal Work-Study if it is awarded to you on your OHIO Student Center.
+- You can only participate in Federal Work-Study if it is offered to you on your OHIO Student Center.

 - Pay rate is based on the Federal Minimum Wage or the State of Ohio Minimum Wage, whichever is greater.